MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

 - The resource is in a different domain than the administrative station or the administrative user.
 - The resource has permissions that are assigned to built-in groups.
 Built-in groups can be misused.

-## How to obtain effective permissions by using Authz API calls
+## Get effective permissions by using Authz API calls

 To resolve this issue, use one of the following methods: